Denial0999/Fallout-Music-Bot/readme.md

-# VIVID MUSIC
+# Fallout Music

-## After you clone the repo do `npm install` to install all the packages
+## After you clone the repo do `npm install` to install all the packages and change the bot's token in the config folder